scipp/scipp/doc/design.md

 ### <a name="implementation:effort"></a>Effort

+*To do: Split into milestones and improve estimates after initial design review iterations.*
+In no particular order:

 | Task | Weeks min | Weeks max | Comment |
 | --- | --- | --- | --- |